 We recognize stock-based compensation expense in the accompanying consolidated statements of comprehensive income (loss) based on the fair value of our stock-based awards over their respective vesting periods, which is generally four years.
 The estimated grant date fair value of our stock options is determined using the Black-Scholes-Merton pricing model and a single option award approach.
 The weighted-average expected term for stock options granted is calculated using historical option exercise behavior.
 The dividend yield is determined by dividing the expected per share dividend during the coming year by the grant date stock price.
-Through December 31, 2014, we had not declared or paid any cash dividends, and we do not expect to pay any in the foreseeable future.
+Through December 31, 2015, we had not declared or paid any cash dividends, and we do not expect to pay any in the foreseeable future.
 We base the risk-free interest rate on the implied yield currently available on U.S. Treasury zero-coupon issues with a remaining term equal to the expected term of our stock options.
 Expected volatility is determined using a combination of the implied volatility of publicly traded options in our stock and historical volatility of our stock price.
 The estimated attainment of performance-based awards and related expense is based on the expectations of revenue target achievement.
+The estimated fair value of performance awards with market conditions is determined using the Monte-Carlo simulation model.
 The assumptions used in calculating the fair value of stock-based payment awards and expected attainment of performance-based awards represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 We will continue to use judgment in evaluating the expected term and volatility related to our own stock-based awards on a prospective basis, and incorporating these factors into the model.
 Changes in key assumptions could significantly impact the valuation of such instruments.